 Just as there are plenty of healthy alternatives and supplements that can alleviate your endometriosis struggles, there are also several items to limit or avoid altogether if you are struggling with conception, pain or digestive issues related to your condition.

-Trans fats should be strictly avoided regardless of any other health conditions you may have.
+- Trans fats should be strictly avoided regardless of any other health conditions you may have.
 Steer clear of fried and processed foods altogether as well as regular fast food consumption as these fats increase inflammation in the body and can put additional stress on the digestive system.

+- Gluten.
 There have been studies showing that a decrease in gluten is linked with a decrease in the pelvic pain and discomfort associated with this condition.
 This is because the amino acid profile found in gluten is similar to that of dairy.
 So for those with a dairy sensitivity, gluten may also be recognized by the body as problematic as well.

 Be sure to get your doctor involved if you are experiencing any signs or symptoms of endometriosis, because detection is an important part of treatment.
 If you aren’t being taken seriously, see another doctor or a specialist, because leaving this condition untreated can lead to infertility.
 However, by consuming a healthy diet and closely monitoring your body, chances are high that you’ll be able to conceive and carry a child with minimal difficulties.